 - I am frequently having the feeling that the ground underneath me is vibrating or rocking.
 I wonder if it might be due to overstimulation or anxiety (even though I don’t feel anxious emotionally).
 If it continues when I get home I’ll go see my doctor about it.

 So, what’s the final assessment?
-I think I did as well as could be expected.
+Is travelling for mental health something that actually works?
+I think while on the trip I did as well as could be expected.
 Even though I hoped travelling would counteract the anhedonia a bit, realistically I knew that external circumstances would be unlikely to accomplish that.
 Probably the biggest thing was knowing I would have an escape from my world, which helped me get through a really rough September.
 Now I head home feeling ever so slightly more able to face my world again, and that at least is a good thing.